Professor, Epidemiology & Population Health (Health Promotion and Nutrition Research)

 Dr. Wylie-Rosett is now conducting a clinical trial evaluating how a comprehensive approach to family weight management affects biomarkers that are known to reflect cardiometabolic health.
 She has also been an investigator in multicenter trials that changed the way healthcare is administered to millions of people, including the Diabetes Prevention Program, the Diabetes Control and Complications Trial and the Women’s Health Initiative.
 Dr. Wylie-Rosett directs the Behavioral Evaluation and Intervention Methodology Functional Unit of the Diabetes Research and Training Center at Einstein and is a member of the Albert Einstein Cancer Center.

-Behavioral intervention, Chronic disease risk, Community intervention
+Behavioral intervention, Behavioral intervention, Chronic disease risk, Community intervention